ammen99/wf-recorder/README.md

 meson build --prefix=/usr --buildtype=release
 ninja -C build
 ```
 Optionally configure with `-Ddefault_codec='codec'`.
-The default is libvpx.
+The default is libvpx-vp9.
 Now you can just run `./build/wf-recorder` or install it with `sudo ninja -C build install`.

 The man page can be read with `man ./manpage/wf-recorder.1`.